Emergent Graphical Conventions in a Visual Communication Game: Experiments

-We train the sender and the receiver with batched forward and back-propagation, with a batch size of 64 and maximum roll-out step $T=7$.
-We update using Adam~\cite{kingma2015adam} with the learning rate 0.0001 for a total of 30k iterations.
+We train the sender/receiver with batched forward and back-propagation, with a batch size of 64 and maximum roll-out step $T=7$.
+We update using Adam \citep{kingma2015adam} with the learning rate 0.0001 for a total of 30k iterations.
+We train each model on a single Nvidia RTX A6000; one experiment takes ~20 hours.
 Except for the \textit{sender-fixed} setting, there is a warm-up phase in the first 2000 iterations for the sender where we linearly increase the learning rate to 0.0001.
 After the warm-up phase, the learning rate of both agents will be decreased exponentially by $0.99^{\frac{i-2000}{1000}}$, where $i$ is the number of training iterations.
 In all settings, we set $M=3$, $\gamma=0.85$.
 Between iterations, we randomly sample another 10 batches for validation.
-We held-out 10 images per category for unseen-instance test and 10 categories for unseen-class test.
-Each image will be communicated as the target, resulting in 300$+$100 pairs in the test set.
-Results below are statistics of 5 random seeds.
+We use 30 categories (10 images per category) for training and held out 10 images per category for the unseen-instance test; another 10 categories are for the unseen-class test.
+Each image is communicated as the target, resulting in 300$+$100 pairs in the test set.
+At each iteration, the categories and instances are sampled randomly to constitute the context.
+Results henceforth are statistics of 5 random seeds.